ansible/ansible/docs/docsite/rst/reference_appendices/special_variables.rst

     The name of the currently executed role

 role_names
-    The names of the rules currently imported into the current play.
+    The names of the roles currently imported into the current play, or roles referenced as dependencies of the roles imported into the current play.

 role_path
     The path to the dir of the currently running role